 - Strengthening the management of tangible and natural heritage including World Heritage sites

 - Enhancing the safeguarding of the intangible cultural heritage

 - Enhancing arts, creativity and cultural industry

-- Supporting the development of cultural spaces, centers and museums
+- Supporting the development of cultural centers and museums

 - Supporting the development of cultural policies, strategies, action plans and cultural statistics at national and regional level.

-The Pacific Culture Programme has been prepared in close consultation with national authorities with the participation of traditional leaders in order to reinforce synergies between community-based practices, customary laws and government-supported programmes and policy for culture and development.
-It has been implemented in partnership with UN agencies, regional intergovernmental agencies, universities, NGOs and communities.
+The Pacific Culture Programme has been prepared and implemented in close consultation with national authorities, communities and traditional leaders, NGOs and universities, as well as UN agencies in order to reinforce synergies between community-based practices, customary laws and government-supported programmes and policy for culture and development, and contributing "Delivery as One" at country level.